 Go to the ranking websites to find this out.
 Now, Times higher education and the complete university guide are some ranking websites I referred to.

 Other ranking websites you can easily find out by simple Google search.
-Most ranking websites I found were country specific.
+Most ranking websites I found were country-specific.

-Some websites rank universities according to subject (eg: law) whereas others rank universities on their overall research, reputation etc.
+Some websites rank universities according to the subject (eg: law) whereas others rank universities on their overall research, reputation etc.